 The Equality Act seems to be ‘retained EU law’ so far as it implements EU law.
 This includes the Equality Act’s employment provisions (or at least most of them).
 The technical explanation for this is as follows.

-The definition of ‘EU-derived domestic legislation’ is in s.2(2) and includes ‘any enactment so far as …. passed or made, or operating, for a purpose mentioned in section 2(2)(a) or (b) of [the European Communities Act 1972]’.
-One of those purposes in the 1972 Act is the purpose of ‘implementing any EU obligation of the United Kingdom…’.
-This will include the UK’s obligation to pass equality legislation complying with the Framework Employment Directive.
+The definition of “EU-derived domestic legislation” is in s.1B(7).
+This includes “any enactment so far as …. passed or made, or operating, for a purpose mentioned in section 2(2)(a) or (b) of [the European Communities Act 1972]”.
+One of those purposes in the 1972 Act is the purpose of “implementing any EU obligation of the United Kingdom…”.
+One such EU obligation is the UK’s obligation to have equality legislation complying with the Framework Employment Directive.

 How far does the Equality Act implement EU law?

 Equality Act employment provisions

 The Equality Act therefore seems to be “retained EU law” so far as it implements EU law.
 This includes (at least most of) the Act’s employment provisions.

 There may be employment provisions of the Equality Act which are not strictly required by the EU Framework directive or other EU law.
 However in practice the UK courts seem to see all its employment provisions as affected by EU law, for example when applying the definition of ‘disability’ in according with EU Court judgments.
 I have not seen the courts dissecting how far a particular employment claim (eg discrimination arising from disability within s.15?) is required by EU law, and applying a more limited definition of ‘disability’ (disregarding EU Court judgments) to aspects of the claim not required by EU law.

 I will not go into where the boundaries of the employment provisions lie.
 Eg professional exams may fall within EU law.

 Service providers etc